manell0/MileStone-1-Couronne/README.md

 - Thanks to Dominic Fraser who has a great explanation of how to put your footer in place.
 [The fix page](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/)

 - Thanks to [codeSTACKr](https://www.youtube.com/watch?v=qqDH0T6K5gY) who has a good youtube channel to learn and understand flexbox a little better  I have used some code from there.

+- Tanks to [Gold Pearl on stack Overflow](https://stackoverflow.com/questions/28261287/how-to-change-btn-color-in-bootstrap) for the fix of override any default properties in bootstrap.
+I used it on my Go Back Button on the movie.html page.

 ## Content